Assessing Demand and Capacity

-- A Local Content Decision Tree for Emerging Producers (Dr Valérie Marcel, Dr Ekpen Omonbude, Anthony Paul, Roger Tissot)
+- A Local Content Decision Tree for Emerging Producers (Valérie Marcel, Ekpen Omonbude, Anthony Paul, Roger Tissot)

-The Mining Local Procurement Reporting Mechanism (LRPM) is a set of disclosures that seeks to standardize how the global mining industry and ...
+The Mining Local Procurement Reporting Mechanism (LRPM) is a set of disclosures that seek to standardize how the global mining industry and ...

-This document contains a study on local procurement on oil and gas in Uganda and is categorized into several case studies covering topics ...
+This document considers local procurement on oil and gas in Uganda, categorized into several case studies covering topics such as skills ...

-This assessment provides an examination of the current supplying capabilities in Kenya and the potential products to target.
-It presents a ...
+This assessment provides an examination of the current supply capabilities in Kenya and the potential products to target.
+It presents a set ...

 This report explores the opportunities and challenges associated with developing local supply chains for the extractives sector in Kenya. ...